 1 Union Street near Faneuil Hall, Downtown, 617-227-2060

-Come to this Irish-inspired pub down the street from Fenway for the tasty pub food and Irish fare, a surprising cozy interior (despite its fairly large size) with lots of nooks and crannies, plenty of cold beer on tap, and sports-viewing events centered around the massive HD screen.
-Add to this mix the live bands (small cover) on Thursdays, Fridays, and Saturdays, dancing, karaoke, and open mic, and you'll begin to see why the Lansdowne Pub has been attracting lots of fans.
+Come to this Irish-inspired pub down the street from Fenway for the tasty pub food and Irish fare, a cozy interior (despite its fairly large size) with lots of nooks and crannies, plenty of cold beer on tap, and sports-viewing events centered around the massive HD screen.
+Add to this mix the live bands (small cover) on Thursdays, Fridays, and Saturdays, dancing, karaoke, and open mic, and you'll begin to see why the Lansdowne Pub attracts lots of fans.

 The Kinsale, located near TD Garden, Government Center, and Faneuil Hall Marketplace, hails from Ireland, where it started life as a genuine Irish pub before being shipped to Boston and reassembled.

 The Kinsale maintains a dual personality: by day, it fills up with workers from nearby government offices, businesses, and Mass General (MGH).
 But at night, crowds from nearby TD Garden spill in and it turns into a popular Boston nightlife spot fueled by live music, including some terrific Irish bands.

 Even though the Kinsale is even larger inside than it looks on the outside, it still gets packed at night.
 It's also a popular site for bachelor and bachelorette parties as well as for large groups.

 As for the food, head to the main menu for the most Irish-like choices - bangers and mash, a delicious Irish stout pie in puff pastry, and a mixed grill.
 Otherwise, you'll find regular Boston bar food: seafood, meat dishes, burgers, and sandwiches.